Battle of Tassafaronga: Action

 Pensacola followed next astern in the cruiser column.
 Observing Minneapolis and New Orleans taking hits and slowing, Pensacola steered to pass them on the port side and then, once past, returned to the same base course.
-At 23:39, Pensacola took a torpedo abreast the mainmast.
+At 23:39, Pensacola took a torpedo, fired from Oyashio, abreast the mainmast.
 The explosion spread flaming oil throughout the interior and across the main deck of the ship, killing 125 of the ship's crew.
-The hit ripped away the port outer driveshaft and the ship took a 13-degree list and lost power, communications, and steering.
+The hit ripped away the port outer driveshaft, and the ship took a 13-degree list and lost power, communications, and steering.

 Astern of Pensacola, Honolulu's captain chose to pass Minneapolis and New Orleans on the starboard side.
 At the same time, the ship increased speed to 30 kn, maneuvered radically, and successfully transited the battle area without taking any damage while maintaining main battery fire at the rapidly disappearing Japanese destroyers.

 The last cruiser in the American column, Northampton, followed Honolulu to pass the damaged cruisers ahead to starboard.
 Unlike Honolulu, Northampton did not increase speed or attempt any radical maneuvers.
 At 23:48, after returning to the base course, Northampton was hit by two of Kawakaze's torpedoes.
-One hit 10 ft below the waterline abreast the after engine room, and four seconds later, the second hit 40 ft further aft.
+One hit 10 ft below the waterline abreast the after engine room, and the second hit 40 ft further aft.
 The after engine room flooded, three of four shafts ceased turning, and the ship listed 10 degrees to port and caught fire.
 Fifty men were killed.

 The last ships in Wright's column, Lamson and Lardner, failed to locate any targets and exited the battle area to the east after being mistakenly fired on by machine guns from New Orleans.
 Cole's four destroyers circled completely around Savo Island at maximum speed and reentered the battle area, but the engagement had already ended.

 Meanwhile, at 23:44 Tanaka ordered his ships to break contact and retire from the battle area.
 As they proceeded up Guadalcanal's coast, Kuroshio and Kagerō fired eight more torpedoes towards the American ships, which all missed.
 When Takanami failed to respond to radio calls, Tanaka directed Oyashio and Kuroshio to go to her assistance.
-The two destroyers located the burning ship at 01:00 on December 1 but abandoned rescue efforts after detecting American warships in the area.
+The two destroyers located the burning ship at 01:00 on 1 December but abandoned rescue efforts after detecting American warships in the area.
 Oyashio and Kuroshio quickly departed the sound to rejoin the rest of Tanaka's ships for the return journey to the Shortlands, which they reached 10 hours later.
 Takanami was the only Japanese warship hit by American gunfire and seriously damaged during the battle.